digitalave/digitalave-old-website-2023-07-06/_posts/2021-03-07-Install-Jenkins-Ubuntu.md

 # Setup Jenkins On Ubuntu 20.04 LTS / Debian

 Jenkins is an open-source continues integration and continues deployment tool.
 Which can use to automate application building, testing and deploying.
 Jenkins is the most popular automation server.
-Jenkins built using Java, which can integrate with numerous plugins.
+Jenkins built using java, which can integrate with numerous plugins.

-We can extend the capability of Jenkins by integrating with many other tools sych as SonarQube and mesure code quolity and standered before the deployment performed.
+We can extend Jenkins's capability by integrating with many other tools such as SonarQube and measure code quality and standard before the deployment performed.

 ## Prerequisites

-OS Requirement : Make sure to use Ubuntu LTS versions
+OS Requirement: Make sure to use Ubuntu LTS versions

 Hardware Requirement: